 The directional reference point of five cities

-The city Bengaluru is exactly below New Delhi, Hence Bengaluru is in South direction with respect to New Delhi whereas it is in West direction with respect to Chennai.
+The city Bengaluru is exactly below New Delhi, Hence, Bengaluru is in the South direction with respect to New Delhi whereas it is in the West direction with respect to Chennai.

-To explore RRB NTPC Syllabus, check at the linked article.
+To explore RRB NTPC Syllabus, check the linked article.

 Mrs.Veena wants to go to the Krishna Rajendra market.
 She moved northwards and after covering some distance turned left and moved 4 km and reached a crossing.
 The road in front of her led to Jaynagar while the road on to her left led to Bangalore Medical College and the road on to her right led to the Krishna Rajendra market.
 In which direction the Krishna Rajendra market is located with reference to the starting point?